 For many of us, honeybees are annoying.
 We think that their only purpose is to keep buzzing around and dropping their formic acid-laden stings on random people (this impression will certainly change when we stop getting spoonfuls of sweet honey in our morning cereal).

 The truth is, honeybees are crucial elements of our environment, and almost never get the credit that they deserve.

 If bees didn’t exist, humans wouldn’t either.

-Out of the 100 crop species that provide us with 90% of our food, 70% are pollinated by bees (source).
+Out of the 100 crop species that provide us with 90% of our food, 35% are pollinated by bees, birds and bats (source).
 It’s that simple.